Subaru Head Gasket Problem: The History and The Symptoms

-Subaru Head Gasket Problem: When Did It Start?
+Subaru Head Gasket Problem: The Faulty Models

 If you consider the Subaru head gasket years, you can pinpoint the problem to distinct groups of production years.